paulwib/minimal-react-app/README.md

 This branch uses `vite`, which has signiificantly less dependencies than `webpack` or `rspack` - it has about 112, versus ~400 for `webpack`/`rspack`.

+Vite does not _require_ a `tsconfig.json` - without it will use typescript's defaults.
+One is explicitly added here, but probably only the `strict: true` option is different from the defaults (`jsx` is not a default tsconfig option, but vite appears to work fine without it).

 ## Get started

 Running a production version: